schollz/heartbpm/README.md

 <img alt="Finding the name of the COM port." src="https://schollz.com/img/comport.jpg" width=550px/>
 </p>

-Now, connect the pulse sensor to your finger and open a web browser to http://localhost:8054.
+Now, connect the pulse sensor to your finger and open a *Chrome* web browser to http://localhost:8054.
 You should be able to see some data coming out.
+Note: this only works with Chrome and Opera web browsers since they have Web MIDI implementations.

 ### Just add synthesizers.

-To get it working with synthesizers, just attach your synthesizer via MIDI USB to your computer.
-Most modern synthesizers have USB which doubles as a MIDI connection.
-The website will *automatically* detect the synthesizers, so just attach them and reload the page.
-Then you will see which ones are attached.
+To get it working with synthesizers, just attach your synthesizer via MIDI to your computer, Most modern synthesizers have USB which doubles as a MIDI connection, so just connect by USB!

+Connect your finger to the pulse sensor and then reload the web page.
+The web page will *automatically* detect the synthesizers and you can see which ones are attached.

 <p align="center">
 <img alt="Screenshot of gathering data with NTS-1 attached." src="https://schollz.com/img/heratbpmscreen.png" width=550px/>
 </p>

-The website is getting the averaged pulse data calculated BPM.
+Your average heart rate will be detected and sent to the electronic instruments as the clock.
+The website is getting the averaged pulse data calculated BPM from the server.
 This BPM is used to send MIDI clock signals every 1/24th of a quarter note, which is the standard for setting tempos on devices.